google/testrun/docs/get_started.md

    - Testing data will be available in the ``local/devices/{device}/reports`` folders
    - Additional configuration options are available in the ``local/system.json`` file

+    **NOTE: Place your local CA certificate in local/root_certs (any name with a .crt extension) to perform TLS server tests**

 ## Start Testrun

 1. Attach network interfaces: